 The Demir Dagh Cretaceous wells are currently under development and are producing in the field.
-Historically, the reservoirs have been developed using vertical wellbores, but planned future drilling is based on horizontal wells, which is common in northern Iraq.
+Historically, the reservoirs have been developed using vertical wellbores, but future drilling is based on horizontal wells, which is common in northern Iraq.
 Further, the technology is well established and, during 2018, the Corporation demonstrated its ability to drill horizontal wells by successfully drilling the Banan-4, Zey Gawra-3 and Zey Gawra-4 wells.
+More recently, in December 2019, the Corporation completed a horizontal sidetrack of the previously drilled Demir Dagh-3 well.
 The Banan field is immediately adjacent to the Demir Dagh field with the same Cretaceous reservoirs and is planned to be developed using the same horizontal well technology.
-These resources are classified as development pending.
+The Banan East Cretaceous contingent oil resources are classified as development pending.
+The contingent oil resources assigned to the Demir Dagh Cretaceous reservoir are located outside the area of the field currently under production and where wells are planned in the field development plan.
+Accordingly, the Demir Dagh Cretaceous contingent oil resources are classified as development unclarified.

 The economics of developing the Cretaceous reservoirs are commercial at forecast prices under the terms of the production sharing contract in effect for the Hawler license area.
-The Banan and Demir Dagh Cretaceous reservoirs have a history of development as demonstrated by the drilling of 11 wells at the Demir Dagh field and two wells targeting the Cretaceous reservoir at the Banan field.
+The Banan and Demir Dagh Cretaceous reservoirs have a history of development as demonstrated by the drilling of 11 wells at the Demir Dagh field and five wells targeting the Cretaceous reservoir at the Banan field (both Banan West and Banan East fault blocks).
 The expiration date of the concession is scheduled for 2039, which should allow for the development of the Hawler Cretaceous reservoirs at both the Demir Dagh and Banan fields.
 The fields are technically mature with substantial data collection, including core data, well testing, and 3D seismic data.
 There is a commitment to development of the Cretaceous reservoirs but it will proceed on a phased approach as horizontal wells are placed on production and performance data is obtained.
-Based on these observations, NSAI assigns a 75% chance of development for the Cretaceous reservoir contingent oil resources at the Demir Dagh and Banan fields, versus a 90% chance of development as at December 31, 2017.
-The decrease reflects the more contingent nature of the development plan for the reservoir.
+Based on these observations and the contingent nature of the development plan for the reservoirs, NSAI assigns a 75% chance of development factor for the Cretaceous reservoir contingent oil resources at the Demir Dagh field, versus a 75% chance of development for the Cretaceous reservoir contingent oil resources at the Demir Dagh field, versus a 75% chance of development for the Cretaceous reservoir contingent oil resources at the Demir Dagh field, versus a 75% chance of development for the Cretaceous reservoir contingent oil resources at the Demir Dagh field, versus a 75% chance of development for the Cretaceous reservoir contingent oil resources at the Demir Dagh field reflects the more contingent nature of the development plan for the reservoirs as at December 31, 2018.

 Other than the Demir Dagh-3 well completed in the Jurassic (Mus and Adaiyah) reservoir, the Jurassic reservoirs at the Demir Dagh (Naokelekan, Sargelu and Butmah), Banan East (Butmah) and Ain Al Safra (Alan, Mus and Adaiyah) fields have not yet produced on a sustained basis.
 They have similar risks as the Cretaceous reservoirs with regard to established technology, economics, concession expiration, technical maturity, and operator intent to develop.
 However, additional appraisal drilling may be required before a firm commitment to develop is made.
-On this basis, a 75% chance of development factor was assigned for the Jurassic reservoirs at the Demir Dagh, Banan East and Ain Al Safra fields, and these resources are classified as development unclarified.
+On this basis, these resources are classified as development unclarified.
+The chance of development factor assigned for the Jurassic reservoirs at the Demir Dagh, Banan (Banan East fault block) and Ain Al Safra fields ranges from 20% to 40%.